 Just like the moose themselves, antlers can come in different sizes.
 The paddles are essentially a big bone, so they generally weigh quite a bit; bulls develop muscular necks to help hold up the enormous paddles.
 A full grown moose’s antlers can weigh about 40 pounds.

-7. The babies need help from their mom.
+7. The babies need help from their moms.

-Female moose, or cows, generally have 1 to 2 calves in May.
+Female moose, or cows, generally have one or two calves in May.
 On average, the calves weigh about 30 pounds at birth and grow very quickly.
-Still, baby moose don't have the ability to run or protect themselves very well, so the mother stays with her offspring for a year and a half, fighting off wolves and bears that try to pick off the young calves.
+Baby moose don’t have the skills to run or protect themselves very well, so the mother stays with her offspring for a year and a half, fighting off wolves and bears that try to pick off the young.

 Moose are naturally gifted swimmers.
-It's common to see one hop right into a lake and swim across at up to 6 mph.
-The animals have an innate ability to know how to swim, so even calves can swim.
+It’s common to see one hop right into a lake and swim across at up to 6 mph.
+The animals have an innate ability to know how to swim, so even calves can do it.

-9. There are four subspecies in North America.
+9. There are four subspecies of moose in North America.

-Moose can be categorized into four different species in North America: the eastern moose (A. alces americana), the Shiras moose (A. alces shirasi), the Alaskan moose (A. alces gigas), and the northwestern moose (A. alces andersoni), which Carstensen works with in Minnesota.
-Moose can be distinguished by different sizes and antler shapes.
-The largest moose is the Alaskan moose (pictured above) that can stand at 7 feet tall with an antler span of 6 feet.
+Moose, whose scientific name is Alces alces, can be categorized into four subspecies in North America: the eastern moose (A. alces americana), the Shiras moose (A. alces shirasi), the Alaskan moose (A. alces gigas), and the northwestern moose (A. alces andersoni), which Carstensen works with in Minnesota.
+Moose subspecies can be distinguished by their different sizes and antler shapes.
+The largest moose is the Alaskan moose (pictured above) that can stand more than 6 feet tall with an antler span of 6 feet.

-Something is happening to all the moose in Minnesota.
-The state once had a flourishing moose population in the north that was hunted and doing quite well: In the mid-1980s, there were 2000 of the animals in the northwest, but that number dropped to less than 200 in just two decades.
-This prompted the state to do some research to prevent further drops in population.
-Unfortunately, the northeast is now facing similiar a problem; the moose population has dropped 50 percent since the mid-2000s.
+Northern Minnesota once had a flourishing moose population.
+In the mid-1980s, there were 2000 of the animals in the state’s northwest, but that number dropped to fewer than 200 in just two decades.
+The northeastern herds are now facing similar a problem; the moose population there has dropped 50 percent since the mid-2000s.

-Carstensen is leading a $1.2 million moose mortality study to figure out what's killing Minnesota's moose.
-Her team has collared 150 animals with GPS trackers to keep tabs on them; when a moose dies, an e-mail and text are sent out so the team knows when and where.
-"The goal is to get there within 24 hours to determine the cause of death," Carstensen says. "[That's important] because moose are a very large animal and they have very thick skin, a very insulating coat, and when they do die, they decompose very rapidly.
-Being able to get to an animal in 24 hours gives us the best diagnostic level samples that we can collect and help us determine cause of death."
+In 2013, Carstensen began leading a moose mortality study to solve the mystery.
+Her team collared more than 170 moose with GPS trackers to keep tabs on them; when a moose died, the team received an email and text with the animal’s location.
+“The goal [was] to get there within 24 hours to determine the cause of death,” Carstensen said. “[That was important] because moose are a very large animal and they have very thick skin, a very insulating coat, and when they do die, they decompose very rapidly.
+Being able to get to an animal in 24 hours gives us the best diagnostic level samples that we can collect and help us determine cause of death.”